fhi-beta/xx_02/README.md

 If you have any questions or problems, please contact Richard via email (richardaubrey.white@fhi.no) or via iMessage/WhatsApp/Signal on +47 XXX XX XXX.

+## Language choice

+You have a free choice to do this assignment in either R or Python.

 ## Github repository

 The data required for this test is available at https://github.com/folkehelseinstituttet/xx_02